ZResnick/Algorama/README.md

 - Reverse a Linked List (E)
 - Is there a loop in this Linekd List?
 (E).
   - Tortoise and the Hare method
+- Remove Duplicates (EE)
+- Remove All Targeted Values from a Linked List (E)